KamalVishy/git/readme.md

 This is a complete git course

-This is bug branch created from feature 1
+This is new-bug branch is created from bug